 (Click here to download VKB software for your device)

 When ZBootloader is launched (either manually or from within VKBdevCfg) with the purpose of flashing firmware, any device requests from any software currently active that does not comply with the VKB firmware protocol prevents ZBootloader from having exclusive access to the device for flashing, and thus prevents the device from being flashed.

-The resulting message “Device Not Ready” indicates that you should check whether some non-VKB device app/driver/configurator is active in the background that might generate these kind of requests and thus hog your VKB device.
+The resulting message “Device Not Ready” or “Boot device: Turn Out” [sic] indicates that you should check whether some non-VKB device app/driver/configurator is active in the background that might generate these kinds of requests and thus hog your VKB device.

 Please check if any of these are running in the background:

 - Software/drivers for mice and keyboards (e.g., Logitech, etc.)

 - Razer Synapse

 If that’s the case, they will have to be temporarily disabled for ZBootloader to be able to flash your VKB device.
 Once your VKB device is flashed successfully, you can re-enable them.